sts10/medic/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Clone down the repo
 3. Once this tool works offline, you'll need to [download the Pwned Passwords list](https://haveibeenpwned.com/Passwords), ideally via torrent.
+Choose the SHA-1 version, the one ordered by prevalence.
 4. The torrent downloads a `.7z` compressed file.
 Double click it to extract it to a ~22 GB text file.
 That's what this program will need to work with.

 ### Running the tool